sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 ### Categorize Security Areas

 **<Celeste: The referenced Field Manual has been deprecated by the Dept. of the Army.
-Refer to NIST SP 800-116 only.>**
+Refer to new FINAL (June 2018) NIST SP 800-116, Revision 1, only.
+Compare with new SP.>**

 NIST SP 800-116 defines three security area categories: